 In a final rule issued on September 18, 2017, EPA determined that Alabama's SIP satisfies certain required infrastructure elements relating to the implementation, enforcement and maintenance of the 2012 PM2.5 annual NAAQS.
 On September 25, 2018, EPA approved Alabama's SIP concerning interstate transport obligations for the 2012 PM2.5 annual standard.
-With this action,

-Alabama's SIP demonstrates that air emissions from Alabama do not significantly contribute to nonattainment or interfere with maintenance of the 2012 PM2.5 standard in any other state, and therefore further emissions reductions from Alabama sources are not required to satisfy Alabama's interstate transport obligations.
+With this action, Alabama's SIP demonstrates that air emissions from Alabama do not significantly contribute to nonattainment or interfere with maintenance of the 2012 PM2.5 standard in any other state, and therefore further emissions reductions from Alabama sources are not required to satisfy Alabama's interstate transport obligations.

-As part of the required review cycle of the PM NAAOS, on December 18, 2020, EPA finalized its review retaining all NAAQS for particulate matter.
+As part of the required review cycle of the PM NAAQS, on December 18, 2020, EPA finalized its review retaining all NAAQS for particulate matter.
 Specifically, EPA retained all of the following standards: the annual PM2.5 primary standard of 12 micrograms per cubic meter and 24-hour PM2.5 primary standard of 35 micrograms per cubic meter; the 24-hour PM10 primary standard (PM10 refers to the slightly larger category of particulates with an aerodynamic diameter of less than 10 micrometers) of 150 micrograms per cubic meter; the annual secondary PM2.5 standard of 15 micrograms per cubic meter; and the secondary standards for 24-hour PM2.5 and PM10 (which are the same as the corresponding primary standards).
 Petitions for reconsideration of EPA's PM NAAQS rule, as well as petitions in the D.C.
 Circuit challenging the final rule, were subsequently filed.
-On June 10, 2021, EPA announced that it would reconsider the final rule to retain the PM NAAQS, and in doing so, stated that the scientific evidence supports lowering the annual standard from the current level.
-In its announcement, EPA said that it expects to issue a proposed PM NAAQS rulemaking in the summer of 2022 and a final rule in the spring of 2023.
-At this time, no rulemaking has been issued.
-By order issued October 1, 2021, the D.C.
+On June 10, 2021, EPA announced that it would reconsider the final rule to retain the PM NAAQS and by order issued October 1, 2021, the D.C.
 Circuit held the cases challenging the 2020 rule in abeyance.
+On January 27, 2023, EPA published a proposed revision to the 2020 PM NAAQS which included lowering the annual PM2.5 standard to a level within the range of 9 to 10 micrograms per cubic meter, while retaining other PM2.5 and PM10 standards.
+EPA expects to finalize the proposal by the end of 2023.
+Setting a standard below 10 micrograms/per cubic meter would be likely to trigger nonattainment designations in Alabama by

-As in the past, the courts are expected to continue to play a significant role in the establishment and implementation of PM NAAQS.
+2025.
+As in the past, the courts are expected to continue to play a significant role in the establishment and implementation of the PM NAAQS.